IkeyBikester/javascriptaio/README.md

 # Gamelet

-A starter program for writing javascript games
+A starter program for writing javascript games.
+I'm new to javascript.
+Wish me luck!

 ## Usage